hughes84/ambust/README.md

 As I was buliding my website I was constantly debuging and changing my code I had some preformance issues in the begining but I managed to rectify it by increasing and decreasing the size of my images and testing different style, ie. float to flex.
 I tested my page regularly through inspect as well as on various different websites for responsive testing.

-# Features

-**Navigation:**

-My navigation is placed on the top right of the page .
-It displays clicklable tabs which will bring us on directly onto the pages clicked, Home, About, Staff, Sign up.
-On the Home page there is a large image of various fleet and personnel with bright colors linked with the ambulance service.
-I also have the name of the website at the top as well as a short description of the service embedded on the image.

-On the About page I have a centred picture of myself at work in uniform with an ambulance in the background.
-I have this centred with a bright border again showing the bright ambulance colors.
-At the top I have a heading for the section on whar we do as a service, explained in more detail in four paragraphs, two on the left, two on the right, all titled.
-Again in the centre closer to the bottom I have the Pre Hospital Emergency Care Council logo.
-This is the body where Paramedics in Ireland get their licences from.

-On the Staff page at the top it describes what you will see in Meet our staff.
-I then introduce three of my colleagues seperately giving a brief description of their journey and role in the service.
-Each is then followed by a picture on duty.

-On the sign up page I kept with the same theme and colors.
-I did use a red for the cancel button to highlight it.
-Here you are encouraged to sign up if you would like to create an account and join the service.
-A correctly formatted email address is required.
-If all lines are completed correctly you will be directed to a thank you page thanking you for your application.

 # Deployment